 - This is a healthy side dish or appetizer since it uses almost no oil.
 And these peppers are low carb, keto friendly, dairy free and pretty much anything else you can think of!

 These are small and skinny green peppers that come from eastern Asia.
 They are a type of mild chili peppers and are usually picked when they are bright green.

 They will eventually turn red, but don’t make the mistake of thinking red ones will be hotter, they have just matured longer.
 You can find bags of them at many grocery stores, including Trader Joes and Wegmans.

 How to Make Air Fryer Shishito Peppers

 Rinse peppers in a colander and pat them dry.
 Then put them in a bowl and spray them with a little bit of oil.
-One of two squirts of oil are plenty.
+One of two quick bursts of oil are plenty.

 Tip: It is best not to use a spray oil like Pam for cooking in the air fryer, because it can damage the finish on the basket.
 Get an inexpensive spray bottle and fill it with oil.

 Put the peppers in the air fryer basket spreading them out so they are mostly in a single layer.
 My 5.8 quart Cosori air fryer can fit 16-20 peppers, which is a little bit over half of an 8 ounce bag.
 If you overcrowd the basket they will take longer to cook.